mrprogre/oracle-xlsx/README.md

 - Fixed header line

-After clicking on the "Create objects" button:
+After clicking on the "Create objects" button, this code is generated:

     -- Package specification
     -- version 1